Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all MLB pitching staffs (4.74).
+- The Reds' 4.77 team ERA ranks 24th across all MLB pitching staffs.

-- In his last outing on Saturday against the Chicago Cubs, the lefty threw 6 1/3 innings, allowing one earned run while surrendering four hits.
+- Spiers (0-0) gets the starting nod for the Reds, his second this season.

-- In 17 games this season, the 24-year-old has amassed a 3.22 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .223 to opposing hitters.
+- The righty last pitched on Sunday against the Chicago Cubs, when he threw four innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.